LambdaGaming/ricochet-source-2/README.md

 - Left trigger fires the hard disc, and right trigger fires the regular disc.
 Your hands will be the models of these discs so you can tell the difference.
 - Discs are launched from the position of the player's hand, instead of the center of their body like normal.
 This means that VR players have a slight advantage since they can fire above and below the bouncers that normally deflect discs.
 - VR players can play with normal players, but servers have the option to not allow VR players to join due to the advantage mentioned above.

-# Issues & Pull Requests
-If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html) Please keep in mind that this is intended to be a port of the original game with minor improvements, and not a sequel with major changes.
-I will not accept suggestions or PRs that go against this.
-The experimental VR mode is the only exception to this.

 # Tools & Resources Used
 ## Code